nerd-bear/Memo/website/codebase.md

                         <li>If a command isn't working, try restarting the bot using the ?shutdown and ?start commands (admin only).</li>
                     </ol>

-                    <p class="text-lg font-semibold mt-8">Remember, the key to effectively using CRAC Bot is experimentation.
+                    <p class="text-lg font-semibold mt-8">Remember, the key to effectively using Memo Bot is experimentation.
 Don't be afraid to try out different commands and see how they can benefit your server!</p>

                     <div class="mt-8 p-4 bg-blue-100 rounded-md">
                         <p class="font-bold text-blue-800">Pro Tip:</p>